Oh hey, spring! Look who finally showed up to the party.

 - Whisk together flour and baking powder, then slowly add to mixer until just mixed.
 Pour into greased cake pan and bake 40 minutes, or until just cooked through.

 - Place pan on a cooling rack and let sit for 10 minutes.
 Invert cake onto the cooling rack, then let cool another 5-10 minutes.
-Serve with powdered sugar dusted on and fresh berries.
+Serve with powdered sugar dusted on, lemon curd (if desired), and fresh berries.